2021–22 UEFA Europa League group stage: Draw

-The draw for the group stage was held on 27 August 2021, 12:00 CEST (13:00 TRT), in Istanbul, Turkey.
-The 32 teams were drawn into eight groups of four.
-For the draw, the teams were seeded into four pots, each of eight teams, based on their 2021 UEFA club coefficients.
+The draw for the group stage was held on 27 August 2021, 12:00 Central European Summer Time (CEST) (13:00 TRT), in Istanbul, Turkey.
+For the draw, the 32 teams were seeded into four pots, each of eight teams, based on their 2021 UEFA club coefficients.
 Teams from the same association could not be drawn into the same group.
 Prior to the draw, UEFA formed pairings of teams from the same association, including those playing in the Europa Conference League group stage (one pairing for associations with two or three teams, two pairings for associations with four or five teams), based on television audiences, where one team was drawn into Groups A–D and another team was drawn into Groups E–H, so that the two teams would have different kick-off times.
 The following pairings were announced by UEFA after the group stage teams were confirmed (the second team in a pairing marked by UECL are playing in the Europa Conference League group stage):